Katherine Swynford: First marriage

 Shortly before 21 January 1365, John Bokyngham, Bishop of Lincoln, conferred on Katherine the privilege of privately church worship whenever she visited Leicester, which, according to Alison Weir, indicates that she was not only devout, but also a quite important and respected parishioner.
 In addition, to perform worship, she needed a chapel, a prayer house or a separate room, as well as a portable altar.
 However, Weir believes that it is unlikely that Katherine enjoyed such privilege in 1365.

 In November 1366, Hugh Swynford traveled to Aquitaine to join John of Gaunt's military expedition to Castile.
 Katherine, who was expecting a child, remained to serve Duchess Blanche, who was also pregnant.
 By Christmas, the Duchess had settled in her husband's Bolingbroke Castle, where she gave birth to a son, Henry, in April.
 In mid-February 1367, Katherine moved to Lincoln, where on 24 February she gave birth to a son, Thomas.
 He was baptized at St. Margaret's Church of Lincoln Cathedral and named after his paternal grandfather and one of his godparents, Canon Thomas Sutton.

 Blanche of Lancaster, wife of John of Gaunt, died on 12 September 1368 at Tutbury Castle, Staffordshire.
 It is not known whether Katherine was present, but she, along with other ladies from the household of the late Duchess, accompanied the funeral cortege with her remains, who went south, and may have attended her funeral in London, at St. Paul's Cathedral.
 The death of the Duchess of Lancaster brought about major changes in Katherine's life.
 Usually, after the death of a noble lady, her household was dismissed.
 However, John of Gaunt had three small children to take care of.
 Katherine, who seemed to be highly regarded in the Duke's household, got along well with the children.
 Therefore, it has been suggested that she remained in the nursery.
-Although there are statements who mentioned that she was their governess at this point, however, Alison Weir indicates that other noble ladies performed these functions.
+Although there are statements that she was their governess at this point, Alison Weir indicates that other noble ladies performed these functions.
 In 1369, John of Gaunt appointed Alice FitzAlan, Lady Holland (cousin of the late Duchess) as the children's governess, with a salary of £66 13s 4d per year.
 She performed these duties until November 1371.
 In addition, in 1370, the Duke granted Eileen, the wife of his squire Edward Herberge, a pension of £100 for "the diligence and good service she has rendered to our dear daughter Philippa".
 Weir believes that Eileen Gerberge was a trusted lady who was present at the time of the Duchess's death and was then appointed to look after Philippa.
 She was later assigned to the service of Gaunt's second wife.